KAqu1no/KAqu1no/README.md

 - 👋 Hi, I’m @KAqu1no
 - 👀 I’m interested in ...
-Art, Technology, Martial Arts, Travel, Music and all their forms.
+Art, Mental Health, Technology, Community, Reading, Tinkering and the 'Great Outdoors'
 - 🌱 I’m currently learning ...
 Information Technologies & Computer Sciences
 - 💞️ I’m looking to collaborate on ...
 Beginner friendly projects
 - 📫 How to reach me ... via PM